-Have you ever sensed that a person was angry with you or disliked you without them or anyone else giving you any verbal or non-verbal information whatsoever?
+Have you ever sensed that a person was angry with you or disliked you without them or anyone else giving you any verbal or nonverbal (body language) information whatsoever?
 Could it be that this information was drawn in by your intuition from their thoughts?
 Or, from the negative vibrations created by their thoughts?

 Here are a couple of examples from the singles lifestyle experience.

 Imagine this scenario.
-You go to a singles dance and you are introduced to a large number of potential partners as part of an icebreaker.
-Afterwards, you go off to the side to collect your thoughts.
+You go to a singles dance and you are introduced to a large number of potential partners as part of an icebreaker activity.
+Afterward, you go off to the side to collect your thoughts.
 You consider who you found attractive.
 Of those, you consider which ones liked you.
 Because most everyone was either nervous and shy or overly confident and animated it was nearly impossible to determine.
-You had a “feeling,” however, that one or two of them, in particular, liked you even though they gave you no verbal or non-verbal indications of this whatsoever.
+You had a “feeling,” however, that one or two of them, in particular, liked you even though they gave you no verbal or nonverbal indications of this whatsoever.

 Has this ever happened to you?
 Did you later have a conversation with one of them and discover that they did indeed find you attractive and that they wanted to get to know you better?
 Under these unnatural circumstances, how would you have known that they were having those positive feelings about you unless you received it from their thoughts by way of your intuition?